CornerstoneII/Hands-on-Kubernetes-on-Azure-Third-Edition/README.md

 # Hands-on-Kubernetes-on-Azure-Third-Edition

-### Learn Terraform - Provision AKS Cluster

-This repo is a companion repo to the [Provision an AKS Cluster learn guide](https://learn.hashicorp.com/terraform/kubernetes/provision-aks-cluster), containing Terraform configuration files to provision an AKS cluster on Azure.

-Learning Terraform.
-Cloned repo from HashiCorp.
-Followed HashiCorp documentation listed above.

 ### Text referenced
 Going thru this book listed here, co-authored by fellow Cloud Architect at Microsoft: [Hands-on Kubernetes on Azure: Use Azure Kubernetes Service to automate management, scaling, and deployment of containerized applications, 3rd Edition](https://www.amazon.com/Hands-Kubernetes-Azure-containerized-applications/dp/1801079943).